Data Analyst (Software Systems Test)

 • A degree or equivalent experience in a relevant field.

-In this role, you will not only contribute to the success of the engineering and quality teams but also help the company maintain its reputation for excellence and innovation in the vehicle engineering industry.
-Your work will directly impact the development of cutting‑edge systems and ensure that data‑driven decisions remain at the core of operations.
+In this role, you'll not only contribute to the success of the engineering and quality teams but also help the company maintain its reputation for excellence and innovation in the vehicle engineering industry.
+Your work will directly impact the development of cutting-edge systems and ensure that data-driven decisions remain at the core of operations.

-This position is based in Gaydon, a hub of innovation and engineering excellence.
+Location: This position is based in Gaydon, a hub of innovation and engineering excellence.

 Related Jobs